vokimon/godot-asset-library-client/README.md

         godot-asset-library-client asset-metadata.yaml --do
 ```

-You may want to remove the `--do` option until you are sure you are not uploading garbage to the library.
+You may want to remove the `--do` option until you are sure
+you are not uploading garbage to the asset library.

 ## TODO